Computer-Aided Design/Drafting (CADD):

 • Create and assess architectural and engineering designs on the computer and/or technical drawings

-• Judge distance and space relationships of objects.
+• Judge distance and spatial relationships of objects.

 • Distinguish basic colors.